School trips – The ultimate teacher guide

 The centre offers lots of water sports.
 This includes kayaking, jet skiing, sailing and raft building.
 Other activities include archery, fencing, orienteering, laser tag and rifle shooting.

 ‘The Towers’ section, meanwhile, offers climbing, abseiling, high ropes and zip wire, and motorsports including quad bikes and 4×4 driving.

 Shropshire Raft Tours offers services to accommodate school trips, as well as facilities to receive coaches in the Wharfage car park where its Little Green Kiosk is based.

-Its River Severn Tours are a compelling educational experience, and lots of fun too: passing through the Ironbridge Gorge, they provide a fantastic opportunity for students to learn the history of the river during the Industrial Revolution, acquire river safety skills, explore how the Severn valley gorge was formed, and much more.
+Its River Severn Tours are a compelling educational experience, and lots of fun too.
+Passing through the Ironbridge Gorge, they provide a fantastic opportunity for students to learn the history of the river during the Industrial Revolution.
+Students will also acquire river safety skills, explore how the Severn valley gorge was formed, and much more.

 - Browse hundreds of school trip ideas

 Check out our directory where you can browse venues and filter them via trip type, subject, location and more.